internationaltouch/internationaltouch.github.io/_position_description/coaching-commission/chair.md

 ### Attendance at FIT World Cup Event and possible attendance at Regional Championships

+-   FIT World Cup is staged every four years
+-   European Championships are staged every two years
 -   7 days is required to attend each event with appropriate planning and preparation time to be considered in the lead up to the event, subject to FIT Board approval.

 ### Developmental and educational activities

 -   Time commitment is based on the scope and requirements of the specific activity involved, and in some cases, may involve significant hours for the development and delivery of new or redesigned programs.
+In addition, coach observation and assessment activities may involve varying levels of time commitment.

-The Event Commission Chair will be required to travel internationally.
+The Coaching Commission Chair will be required to travel internationally.

 Expenses incurred through undertaking the responsibilities of the position are subject to reimbursement and/or payment by FIT in accordance with FIT Financial Policies.